 Read here about the exhibition “By Her Hand: Artemisia Gentileschi and Women Artists in Italy, 1500–1800,” which The Wadsworth Atheneum presented in Fall 2021.
 From February to May 2022, the show was hosted by the Detroit Institute of Arts.

-Read here about Sheila Barker’s book on the artist, published by Lund Humphries, 2022 (available in North America from co-publisher Getty Publications).
+Read about Sheila Barker’s book on the artist, co-published by Lund Humphries (UK/ROW) and Getty Publications (North America).

 Today, Garzoni is best known for her delicate watercolor paintings of plants, vegetables, and animals.
 But she also painted religious, mythological, and allegorical subjects, as well as portraits.
 She is thought to have been born in Ascoli Piceno, Italy.
 If she married, the marriage was short-lived and ended in annulment.
 She is not known to have had children.
 She traveled and worked all over present-day Italy (including Venice, Naples, Rome, Turin and Florence) and in Paris.
 She left her estate to the Church of Santa Martina, the church of the Accademia di San Luca, in the understanding that she would be buried in that church.